prastoin/devblog/src/pages/writing/posts/adonis-socket-io-authentication.md

 ```

 Note: Depending on your configuration @adonis/auth will define default auth guards.
-Of course you can custom guards
+Of course you can create custom guards

 But there's also an other way to look for your user authentication, using the auth `AuthContract` that allows you to use whenever you want any authentication guards.
 Note that to be able to retrieve a `AuthContract` instance you need to have access to a `HttpContextContract`, we will come back to this point later.